bemasher/rtldavis/README.md

 # rtldavis
-An rtl-sdr receiver for Davis Instruments weather stations.

 ### Purpose
 This project aims to implement a receiver for Davis Instruments wireless weather stations by making use of inexpensive rtl-sdr dongles.